pdops/Docker-Wordpress-deployable-server/README.md

   end
 end
 ```
-Once everything has been completed , I saved the program and tried to see if the servers would run , so first I checked for syntax error's using vagrant validate
-and once everything was ok , I used the vagrant up command and all the servers ran perfectly and I was able to connect to  them using ssh however I had to define
-which machine I was connecting to as just connecting with ssh would not do anything.
+Once the loops and configurations have been finished save the Vagrantfile and open up the terminal so that you can test if the machine is working , first check for any syntax errors by using the vagrant validate command and and if everything is ok , the command will return a sucsefull status.
+Finally boot up the machine by using the vagrant up command and after that you will see all of the machines booting up 1 by 1 and once finished , you will be able to connect to any of them by using the vagrant ssh and any of the host names associated with the machine.

 ```
 vagrant validate